dominiquedevriese/ogp-notes/modular_effects.md

 The counter will be kept in a static variable of the `Log` class.
 The variable is global and since it is not final, can be incremented in every invocation of the `logMessage` function.

-There are actually many downsides to the use of global mutable state like this `counter` variable.
+Unfortunately, there are many downsides to the use of global mutable state like this `counter` variable.
-One important problem is that global mutable state typically makes code very difficult to test.
+One important problem is that global mutable state makes code very difficult to test.
 For example, unit tests cannot be kept independent from each other, since their behavior will depend on the state of global variables in methods that they invoke.
-Another reason is that in the presence of concurrency, global mutable state requires synchronization variables or other mechanisms to avoid data races (other courses explain this in more detail).
+Another problem with global mutable state is that in the presence of concurrency, it requires synchronization variables or other mechanisms to avoid data races (other courses explain this in more detail).

-For that reason, we recommend to implement stateful effect abstractions in an object and store the state in a field of the object:
+For that reason, it is better to implement stateful effect abstractions in an object and store the state in a field of the object:
 ```java
 public class Log {
     private int counter;